-Chemically, gum Arabic is a solidified descending sap exudate produced naturally or as a result of an incision on the trunk at the foot of trees of the acacia family.
-It is harvested mainly in Saharan Africa.
-Gum Arabic is an highly ramified acid polysaccharide often found in the form of potassium salts or of mixtures of magnesium and calcium.
-Gum Arabic is commercially sold as a powder or unmilled crystals more or less round with colors ranging from pale to brownish yellow.
+Gum Arabic is a solidified sap produced naturally, or as a result of an incision on the trunk of trees of the acacia family.
+This product is harvested mainly in Saharan Africa.
+It is an highly ramified acid polysaccharide often found in the form of potassium salts or of mixtures of magnesium and calcium.
+It is sold commercially as a powder or unmilled crystals with colors ranging from pale to brownish yellow.

 Gum Arabic is tasteless, odorless and edible.
-It is soluble in water, insoluble in alcohol.
-Even at concentration of 30 to 40%, gum Arabic is still very low in viscosity.
-In the industry it is mainly used as emulsifier, especially for citrus oils, as a protective colloid in the emulsions and as a carrier for flavorings.
+It is soluble in water, but insoluble in alcohol.
+Even at a concentration of 30 to 40%, Gum Arabic is still very low in viscosity.
+It is mainly used as an emulsifier, as a protective colloid in emulsions, or as a carrier for flavoring.

-Gum Arabic is also used in the manufacture of certain incenses because of it’s binding properties, as an emulsifier in some carbonated beverages such as Coca-Cola and even in the composition of certain adhesives; smoking papers for smokers and postal stamps.
+Gum Arabic is also used in the manufacture of certain incenses due to it’s binding properties.
+Additionally, it is used as an emulsifier in some carbonated beverages such as Coca-Cola and even in certain adhesives, smoking papers and postal stamps.

-In painting gum Arabic is the traditional binder of watercolor and gouache.
-It can also be used in liquid solutions as painting medium or as a constituent in the manufacture of traditional dry pastels, although gum tragacanth is primarily used.
-A diluted solution of gum Arabic may also be used as a fixative for dry pastel or charcoal.
+In painting, Gum Arabic is the traditional binder of watercolor and gouache.
+It can also be used in liquid solutions as a painting medium or in manufacturing dry pastels, although gum tragacanth is primarily used.
+A diluted solution of Gum Arabic may also be used as a fixative for dry pastel or charcoal.